-Here we introduce a model for a synchronous robotic network.
-This model is an extension of the synchronous network model in Section 1.4.1.
-We start by detailing the physical components of the network, which include the robots themselves as well as the communicate service among them.
+Here, we introduce a model for a synchronous robotic network.
+This model is an extension of the synchronous network model presented in Section 1.5.1.
+We start by detailing the physical components of the network, which include the robots themselves as well as the communication service among them.